This is our review of the Capital On Tap Business Rewards Visa credit card.

 - has an on-going earnings rate of 1 Capital On Tap point (worth 1p of cashback or 1 Avios) per £1 spent

-- has an annual fee is £99 (tax deductible as a business expense)
+- has an annual fee is £99 which is tax deductible

 The sign-up bonus requires you to spend £5,000 within three months.
 The bonus arrives at the end of your fourth billing period, irrespective of how quickly you spend the £5,000.